oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/simple_structured/user_claims.json}}

-Note that in contrast to Example 1, here the Issuer decided to create a structured object for the `address` claim, allowing for separate disclosure of the individual members of the claim.
-The Issuer further added decoy digests to the SD-JWT to prevent the Verifier from deducing the true number of claims in the address object.
+Note that in contrast to Example 1, here the Issuer decided to create a structured object for the `address` claim, allowing for separate disclosure of the individual members of the claim, and also added decoy digests to prevent the Verifier from deducing the true number of claims in the address object.

 <{{examples/simple_structured/sd_jwt_payload.json}}

 The Disclosures for this SD-JWT are as follows:

 {{examples/simple_structured/disclosures.md}}

+The Issuer added the following decoy digests:

+{{examples/simple_structured/decoy_digests.md}}

 A Presentation for the SD-JWT that discloses only `region` and `country` of the `address` property and without a Holder Binding JWT could look as follows: